LooksRare Price Tops $0.15 on Top Exchanges (LOOKS)

-LooksRare (LOOKS) traded 20.9% higher against the U.S. dollar during the one day period ending at 16:00 PM ET on March 23rd.
-One LooksRare token can currently be bought for approximately $0.15 or 0.00000234 BTC on popular cryptocurrency exchanges.
-LooksRare has a market cap of $152.21 million and approximately $23.80 million worth of LooksRare was traded on exchanges in the last 24 hours.
-During the last seven days, LooksRare has traded up 19.1% against the U.S. dollar.
+LooksRare (LOOKS) traded 2% higher against the dollar during the 1 day period ending at 0:00 AM ET on March 24th.
+LooksRare has a market cap of $146.88 million and approximately $11.69 million worth of LooksRare was traded on exchanges in the last 24 hours.
+One LooksRare token can currently be bought for $0.15 or 0.00000219 BTC on popular cryptocurrency exchanges.
+Over the last week, LooksRare has traded 14.2% higher against the dollar.

 - Zoo Token (ZOOT) traded down 2.2% against the dollar and now trades at $0.0652 or 0.00000239 BTC.